diptavo/GAUSS/README.md

 - `verbose`: Print extra output; default = TRUE

-- `ags`: control arguments for running GAUSS
+- `ags`: settings for control arguments for running GAUSS; options are "def" or "prec"; "def" should be used for a quick initial scan and the significant associations can be followed up using "prec".

 - `parallel`: logical indicating whether parallel jobs are to be created; default = FALSE